dictvm/kube-cleaner-cli/README.md

 Let's say you're using `kops` to manage Kubernetes clusters on AWS.
 You're not upgrading your clusters in-place but instead, you replace your clusters regularly.
-By doing so, your clusters get a new name for each major update.
+Maybe you've moved from `minikube` to Docker's Docker for Desktop.
+Or you're setting up lots of clusters for clients that you don't need anymore after the contract is done.

+There are several valid reasons for your `kubectl` config to grow.

-If you do this for a couple of Kubernetes releases, you will end up with a lot of clusters in your `kubectl` config.
-Of course you can [manually clean them up](https://stackoverflow.com/questions/37016546/how-do-i-delete-clusters-and-contexts-from-kubectl-config) or open your `$HOME/.kube/config` in your text editor, but you're not from the stone age, are you?
+Of course you can [manually clean them up](https://stackoverflow.com/questions/37016546/how-do-i-delete-clusters-and-contexts-from-kubectl-config) or open `$HOME/.kube/config` in your text editor and edit `YAML` by hand, but you're not from the stone age, are you?

-Here `kube-cleaner` comes to your rescue!
+`kube-cleaner` makes it easy to keep track of your clusters, users and contexts and to delete them, as soon as you no longer need them.

 ![screenshot showing first output of the applicaton](docs/first.png 'first screenshot')